arvidn/libtorrent/docs/manual.rst

 Make sure to keep track of the paused state, the error state and the upload mode of your torrents.
-By default, torrents are auto-managed, which means libtorrent will pause them, unpause them, scrape them and take them out of upload-mode automatically.
+By default, torrents are auto-managed, which means libtorrent will pause, resume, scrape them and take them out of upload-mode automatically.

 Whenever a torrent encounters a fatal error, it will be stopped, and the